 What challenges does human-centric IT solve?

-When we founded HappySignals six years ago, we had spoken to service desk service providers and CIOs, and identified some challenges faced by Enterprise IT which we believe can be solved by moving towards a more human-centric approach in IT.
+When we founded HappySignals eight years ago, we had spoken to service desk service providers and CIOs and identified end-user experience challenges faced by Enterprise IT, which can be solved by moving towards a more human-centric approach in IT.

 Traditional IT measurements do not capture the real value IT is providing to end-users and businesses